FeatureBaseDB/www/content/use-cases/taming-transportation-data.md

 | Saturday |  0 | 0 | |
 | Sunday |  0 | 0 | |

+This table represents a small portion of one frame, showing whether individual bits are set.

 #### This is the ultimate data model: